Yang-Li-2000/Touch-Line-Transformer/README.md

 ### 2. download data
-0. submit a form at https://yixchen.github.io/YouRefIt/request.html to request the download link for images and annotations.\
-1. download yourefit.zip
+1. Download YouRefIt images and annotations as yourefit.zip
 2. unzip yourefit.zip outside of this project and get a folder named "yourefit"
 3. move or copy "images", "pickle", "paf", and "saliency" in the "yourefit" outside of this project into the existing "yourefit" folder inside this project